AcidLakes/Grace-s-Repository/README.md

 *	Implemented level 3
 *	Implementation of pause, help and win scenes
 *	Implementation of store scene
+* Developed a sound control and mute system
 *	Designed 1/3 of the wireframe
 *	Updated wireframe with each change to the application